Beef Stroganoff: Around the world

 Beef Stroganoff preparation varies significantly not only based on geography, but based on other factors as well, such as the cut of meat and seasonings selected.
 Meat for the dish can be cut in different ways and is sometimes diced, cubed, or cut into strips.
 Some variations include mushrooms and onions or other vegetables and varied seasonings such as sugar, salt, black pepper, and bottled marinades (especially Worcestershire sauce) and rubs.

 Brazil

-The Brazilian variant includes diced beef or strips of beef with tomato sauce, ketchup, onions, mushrooms and heavy cream.
-Brazilians also prepare Stroganoff with chicken or even shrimp instead of beef.
-It is commonly served with a side of shoe-string potatoes and white rice.
-In Portuguese it is called Strogonoff or Estrogonofe.
+Stroganoff is a popular dish in Brazil, where it is known as estrogonofe or strogonoff.
+Estrogonofe is generally prepared with tomato paste or ketchup and mushrooms.
+Chicken is sometimes used instead of beef.
+Estrogonofe is generally eaten with cooked white rice and shoestring fries (batata palha).